Tristannn1337/Ivory/README.md

 -   Redeems bond balances back into the deposit pool when available.
 -   NAV is calculated by the implied value of the underlying bonds plus the deposit pool balance over the number of tokens issued.
 -   Minimal management fee regularly taken from fund profits to support and incentivize agent nodes.

+### Fund Allocation (WORK IN PROGRESS)
+-   60% A or A+ grade bonds
+-   30% B grade bonds
+-   10% C grade bonds

 ### Agent Node
 -   A client running on hardware with access to block proposal transaction injection.